On This Page

 Cariboo Mountains Provincial Park

-About This ParkCariboo Mountains Provincial Park is true wilderness, dominated by high serrated peaks and glaciers, and densely forested valleys featuring attractive lakes and lush wetlands.
-The Park is situated in the interior wet belt between Bowron and Wells Gray Provincial Parks.
+Cariboo Mountains Provincial Park is true wilderness, dominated by high, serrated peaks and glaciers, and densely forested valleys featuring attractive lakes and lush wetlands.
+The park is situated in the interior wet belt between Bowron Lake and Wells Gray Provincial Parks.
 These parks now create one continuous protected area in the Cariboo Mountains that is over 760,000 hectares in size.

 The park incorporates a diverse landscape ranging from mountain peaks and tarn lakes in hanging alpine valleys, to extensive meadows, large wetland complexes, and ancient red-cedar and hemlock forests.
 These diverse habitats support an equally diverse array of wildlife species.
-Though current use levels are low, Cariboo Mountains Provincial Park offers extensive (though undeveloped) opportunities for backcountry adventures.
+Though current use levels are low, Cariboo Mountains Provincial Park offers extensive, though undeveloped, opportunities for backcountry adventures.

 Vehicle access camping is available at Ghost Lake.
 This small, remote site features views down the lake and up into the surrounding mountains, and is adjacent to the scenic Matthew River Falls.